aspose-cells-cloud/Aspose.Cells-Products/cells/en/php/saveas/xlsb-to-fods/_index.md

 ---
-title: Save XLSB as FODS API for PHP
+title: Save XLSB as FODS using PHP
-description: Using Aspose.Cells Cloud SDK for PHP to save XLSB format file as FODS format file.
+description: Utilizing Aspose.Cells Cloud SDK for PHP to save XLSB format file as FODS format file.
-url: /php/saveas/xlsb-to-fods/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="PHP API to save XLSB as FODS" h2="PHP library to save XLSB as FODS" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in PHP.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save XLSB as FODS" h2="PHP library for saving XLSB as FODS" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in PHP.
 This is a professional solution to save XLSB as FODS and other document formats online using PHP." urlsection="saveas/xlsb-to-fods/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a XLSB file as FODS in PHP" >}}